Table of Contents

 You can still have the wedding of your dreams in Mexico.
 As destination weddings are a huge part of Cancun’s economy, most resorts and wedding planners are now well versed in safety protocols for weddings, and fully capable of conducting a safe and special wedding day.

 Villa del Palmar is Ready to Welcome You

 Villa del Palmar Resort Luxury Beach Resort & Spa in Cancun is part of the TAFER Hotels & Resorts family of high-quality resorts throughout Mexico.
 At TAFER Hotels & Resorts, we are taking extra measures in order to offer all guests a safe and healthy environment in which to enjoy a well-deserved vacation.

 Each department, from the Rooms Division and Food & Beverage to our Dining Room staff and Activities Team, has its own set of standard operating procedures.
 At Villa del Palmar Cancun, it is our commitment to continue to adjust, refine and update the plan as we adapt to a New Normal aligning with the industry standards for resort operations.

-We have recently introduced free on-site antigen testing and PCR testing for a discounted rate of 150 USD.
-For any guests who test positive while staying at the resort, we are also offering up to 14 days free room-only accommodation through March 31, 2021.
+We are offering on-site PCR and antigen testing for a discounted rate.
+For any guests who test positive while staying at the resort, we are also offering the lowest possible rates for them to spend their 14 day quarantine period.

-If you are a remote worker and wish to explore all the joys of our marvelous resort, we have an incredible extended stay offer.
+If you are in need of a holiday and wish to explore all the joys of our marvelous resort, we have some incredible deals on offer.

-We hope you have found our safe travel to Cancun COVID update useful and if you decide to travel to, we wish you a safe and enjoyable vacation!
+We hope you have found our safe travel to Cancun COVID update useful and if you decide to travel, we wish you a safe and enjoyable vacation!